Flute Concerto No. 1 (Mozart): I. Allegro maestoso

 The first movement is written in sonata form.
 The exposition contains two themes, the first in G major and the second in the dominant key of G, D major.
-The two themes also return in the recapitulation, but both return in the key of G. The main theme of the movement is considered to be a ritornello and returns many times throughout the movement in both the orchestra and the flute part.
+The two themes also return in the recapitulation, but both return in the key of G. The main theme of the movement is a ritornello and returns many times throughout the movement in both the orchestra and the flute part.